ropensci/roweb3/content/blog/2021-03-04-r-universe-buildsystem/index.md

 ## The R-universe build system

-The R-universe system is a complex effort, consisting of numerous frontend and backend components that work across various operating systems.
+The R-universe system is a complex effort, consisting of numerous frontend and backend pieces that operate across various platforms.
 A key challenge in developing such a system is managing overall complexity by finding ways to reduce the problem into smaller, loosely coupled components, which can be thought of, and developed, somewhat independently.

 A lot of the early work on R-universe has gone into iterating with designs to gradually build up such a system in a way that is robust and scalable, while keeping complexity under control.